 FOREWORD

-This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Animal Husbandry and Equipment Sectional Committee, FAD 32 had been approved by the Food and Agriculture Division Council.
+This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Animal Husbandry and Equipment Sectional Committee had been approved by the Food and Agriculture Division Council.

 Goblets are used for storing frozen semen straws in cry containers filled with liquid nitrogen.
 These are used by all the semen centres/stations across the country, therefore, the specifications of these goblets are crucial to be maintained and need to be standardized for reducing the variability and non-uniformity in colour and dimensions.